WordPress/openverse/CODEBASE.md

 ## Dependencies

-The WP Photos frontend is built using [Vue.JS](https://vuejs.org/) as its main view library.
+The WP Open Search frontend is built using [Vue.JS](https://vuejs.org/) as its main view library.
 The app uses [Vocabulary](https://github.com/creativecommons/vocabulary) for vue components and global CSS.

 It uses [NuxtJS](https://nuxtjs.org/) as a meta framework to handle several key functions: